-The ORNL Virtual Graduate Research Summer Internships (vGRSI) program provides research opportunities, chances to connect with ORNL researchers, and associated activities for graduate students.
+The ORNL Graduate Research Summer Internships (vGRSI) program provides research opportunities, chances to connect with ORNL researchers, and associated activities for graduate students.
 The summer internships are designed to complement academic programs by utilizing the unique resources and mentorship from world-class scientists of ORNL to enhance science, mathematics, engineering, and technology education; encourage careers in science and technology; and improve scientific literacy.

 The program’s goals are to: